-- Returns An array of ServiceReference objects or null. - Throws IllegalStateException If this bundle has been uninstalled. - See Also ServiceReference, ServicePermission
+Returns An array of ServiceReference objects or null.

+See Also ServiceReference, ServicePermission

-9.1.5.27 public Map<X509Certificate,List<X509Certificate>> getSignerCertificates(int signersType)
+10.1.6.27 public Map<X509Certificate,List<X509Certificate>> getSignerCertificates (int signersType)

-- signersType If SIGNERS_ALL is specified, then information on all signers of this bundle is returned.
-If SIGNERS_TRUSTED is specified, then only information on the signers of this bundle trusted by the framework is returned. - □ Return the certificates for the signers of this bundle and the certificate chains for those signers. - Returns The X509Certificates for the signers of this bundle and the X509Certificate chains for those signers.
+signersType If SIGNERS_ALL is specified, then information on all signers of this bundle is returned.
+If SIGNERS_TRUSTED is specified, then only information on the signers of this bundle trusted by the framework is returned.

+□ Return the certificates for the signers of this bundle and the certificate chains for those signers.

+Returns The X509Certificates for the signers of this bundle and the X509Certificate chains for those signers.
 The keys of the Map are the X509Certificates of the signers of this bundle.
 The value for a key is a List containing the X509Certificate chain for the signer.
 The first item in the List is the signer's X509Certificate which is then followed by the rest of the X509Certificate chain.
 The returned Map will be empty if there are no signers.
-The returned Map is the property of the caller who is free to modify it. - Throws IllegalArgumentException If the specified signersType is not SIGNERS_ALL or SIGNERS_TRUSTED.
+The returned Map is the property of the caller who is free to modify it.